jchatham/OperatingSystems2013/README.md

 This is something I wrote for my Operating Systems class.
 I have no idea what this has to do with operating systems and why I wrote this, but I'm leaving it up as a sample of my C++ college work.
+I indeed have lost the source so I don't know, but I did make an A in the class.